|

 Regional Graduate Stream

-This stream is for graduates who studied at an Australian institution located in a regional area and who are still living in that regional area.
+This stream is for graduates who studied at an Australian institution located in a regional area and who are still living in that regional area at the time of application.
 It provides additional stay time on top of a previous subclass 485 grant.

 Stay period: 1 to 2 additional years depending on the regional location of the institution.